discourse/discourse/README.md

   - Firefox 16+
   - Google Chrome 23+
   - Safari 5+
-2. The latest generation of tablets, 7" or larger
+2. The latest generation of tablets, 7" or larger:
   - iPad 2+
   - Android 4.1+
   - Windows 8